 Nowadays, her chair is empty more often than not, but I wouldn’t have it any other way.
-Through the years, the one place we always go to be seen and supported is these two chairs.
+Through the years, the one place we always felt seen and supported is while sitting in these two chairs.

 Oh, it was so tempting to sleep just one more minute, but I sat up and listened to a mediation instead.
 He was talking about living enthusiastically.
 I’m not sure I can be called enthusiastic, but I do live with intention and maybe that’s a form of enthusiasm.

 After the mediation, I got out of bed and let the pups outside.
 Walking through the house, it was like every action was ceremonial in welcoming the new day.

 Opening the mini-blinds and pulling the string so they rest in place halfway up the window.
 Window one, two, three and open the front door to let fresh air in.
 Walking into the kitchen I see our dishes from the night before.
 A counter full of dirty dishes, but my thought was, “We use pretty pieces, so it’s a pretty mess.”

 Yes darling.
 I’m going to show you my dirty kitchen, or at least the view from where I’m sitting.
 There is a flow to this life, but I believe if we get caught up in the flow, we can lose direction.
 Pause the flow and live with intention.